 Working with MTI

 The new MTI Investment Process is more fluid than it was before.
-Clients may apply for funds at any time and we no longer have fixed programs with specific deadlines.
-Our goal is to provide more tailored support, more customer-centric service, and to maximize MTI’s impact in Maine.
+Clients may apply for funds at any time and we no longer have multiple funding programs with specific filing deadlines.
+We now have one core funding program and accept proposals on a rolling basis to provide more tailored support and more customer-centric service to maximize MTI’s impact in Maine.

 MTI offers grants, loans, equity investments, and services to businesses, organizations, and individuals that work within one or more of the seven targeted technology sectors or in building support systems for innovation in Maine.